RettiOG/RTRepo/README.md

 # RTRepo

-This is a website that explains to simple code a website.
+This is Retti's school Projekt.

 All rights reserved.